yetanalytics/project-persephone/doc/server.md

 If we have a Statement syntax error, then `:type` will have the value `:invalid-statements` and `:contents` will be a Clojure spec error map.
 Similarly, if we have invalid JSON, then `:type` will be `:invalid-json`.

 As with validation, Pattern matching works with two or more Profiles:
 ```
 % ./bin/server.sh match \
   --profile sample_profiles/calibration.jsonld \
   --profile sample_profiles/catch.json
 ```
+though you should be careful not to include any duplicate Profile or Pattern IDs or else you will receive an error.